winsw/winsw/doc/exeConfigFile.md

-WinSW EXE Configuration File
+# WinSW EXE Configuration File
-====

-In addition to the [XML Configuration File](xmlConfigFile.md), WinSW uses a standard .NET `winsw.exe.config` file, which allows setting up some custom settings.
+In addition to the [XML Configuration File](xmlConfigFile.md), WinSW uses a standard .NET *WinSW.exe.config* file, which allows setting up some custom settings.

 Use-cases:
 * Declaring compatibility with newer .NET versions (see the [Installation Guide](installation.md))